arielpts/Polyphasic-App/README.md

 Polyphasic Sleep iPhone App
 =========

-This app is bein develop to assist the adventures of Polyphasic Sleep.
+The app is being developed to assist the adventurers of Polyphasic Sleep.

-The App is writte in Ruby using RubyMotion and the follow:
+It's written in Ruby using RubyMotion and the follow:

 * CocoaPods
 * Bubble Wrap
 * Teacup
 * QuickDialog
 * ObjectiveRecord
+* @danxexe's AppHelper "boilerplate"

+Also gets levarage from:

+* Glyphicons

 The app is in development ;)